One-shot acceleration of transient PDE solvers via online-learned preconditioners: Methodology

 \subsection{Preconditioner configurations}

 We now specify the set of configurations that we learn across.
-The main SPD preconditioners used in OpenFOAM are diagonal-based incomplete Cholesky~(DIC) and geometric agglomerated algebraic multigrid~(GAMG).
-DIC is a no-fill incomplete Cholesky factorization computed using a recurrence for its diagonal elements~\citep{saad2003iterative} and has no configurable parameters.
-GAMG, on the other hand, has numerous influential hyperparameters, of which we focus on which smoother to use (either Gauss-Seidel, DIC, DIC+Gauss-Seidel, or symmetric Gauss-Seidel), the number of cells in the coarsest grid level (either 10, 100, or 1000), and whether or not to merge grid levels.
-The first of these is tuned because it is required, the second because it was found to be influential by \citet{geise2023learning}, and the third because of its documented speedup potential on simple grids;\footnote{\url{https://www.openfoam.com/documentation/user-guide/6-solving/6.3-solution-and-algorithm-control}} however, other GAMG settings could also be tuned.
-We turn off agglomeration caching because it is not currently implemented to correctly handle varying GAMG configurations, although in-principle it could do so.
+The main SPD preconditioners used in OpenFOAM are diagonal-based incomplete Cholesky~(IC(0)) and geometric agglomerated algebraic multigrid~(multigrid).
+The former is a no-fill incomplete Cholesky factorization computed using a recurrence for its diagonal elements~\citep{saad2003iterative} and has no configurable parameters.
+The latter, on the other hand, has numerous influential hyperparameters, of which we focus on which smoother to use (either Gauss-Seidel, IC(0), IC(0)+Gauss-Seidel, or symmetric Gauss-Seidel), the number of cells in the coarsest grid level (either 10, 100, or 1000), and whether or not to merge grid levels.
+The first of these is tuned because it is required, the second because it was found to be influential by \citet{geise2023learning}, and the third because of its documented speedup potential on simple grids;\footnote{\url{https://doc.cfd.direct/openfoam/user-guide-v13/fvsolution}} however, other multigrid settings could also be tuned.
+We turn off agglomeration caching because it is not currently implemented to correctly handle varying multigrid configurations, although in principle it could do so.